thirdweb-dev/typescript-sdk/etc/sdk.api.md

     // @beta
     createBatch(metadatas: NFTMetadataInput[]): Promise<TransactionResultWithId<NFTMetadata>[]>;
-    // Warning: (ae-forgotten-export) The symbol "QueryAllParams" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "NFTMetadataOwner" needs to be exported by the entry point index.d.ts getAllClaimed(queryParams?: QueryAllParams): Promise<NFTMetadataOwner[]>;
+    // Warning: (ae-forgotten-export) The symbol "QueryAllParams" needs to be exported by the entry point index.d.ts getAllClaimed(queryParams?: QueryAllParams): Promise<NFTMetadataOwner[]>;
     getAllUnclaimed(queryParams?: QueryAllParams): Promise<NFTMetadata[]>;
     // (undocumented)